 Find the perfect raw materials for your next project through Architizer’s new community marketplace for building-products.
 Manufacturers: Check out the latest construction leads and sign up now.

 “When I was 18, I was just a first-year architecture student.
 My dad gave me $500, and he said, ‘Go build a bunk house in the woods.’”

 That is how it all started for Jim Olson, founder of Seattle-based firm Olson Kundig Architects.
 Together with Tom Kundig and a hugely talented team of designers, Olson has built a sterling reputation for creating homes of unparalleled beauty in the pristine wilderness of the American Northwest.
 In this video by NOWNESS, the architect walks us through his own home: a stunning treetop house in Longbranch, Washington.

 Olson guides us through a modern cabin that is a physical manifestation of his firm’s rigorous design ethos.
 This is raw, rugged architecture that complements nature while retaining a striking contemporary aesthetic.
-The house is unique, yet it echoes the sensibilities and textural qualities of many other structures by Olson Kundig, such as the Berkshire Residence, Pole Pass Cabin and the extraordinary Sol Duc Cabin.
+The raw materials chosen for the house were selected for their natural, unadorned properties; wood and metal elements are allowed to weather gently over time, blending the building with its natural surroundings.

 For more stunning images of and insight on projects by Olson Kundig Architects, explore the firm’s in-depth profile page on Architizer.

 Search for the best raw materials through Architizer’s new community marketplace for building-products.
 Click here to sign up now.
 Are you a manufacturer looking to connect with architects?
 Click here.